-Suppose you are given an efficient algorithm, RSA-Crack(), that, for a given RSA public key (n,e), is able to decrypt 1% of the messages encrypted with that key (without knowledge of the corresponding private key).
-By "1% of the messages," we mean that RSA-Crack() deterministically will decrypt 1% of all possible ciphertexts on the first invocation, and will deterministically never decrypt the other 99% of all possible ciphertexts with any number of invocations.
+Suppose you are given an efficient algorithm, RSA-Crack(), that, for a given RSA public key (n,e), is able to decrypt 1% of the set of all possible ciphertexts encrypted with that key (without knowledge of the corresponding private key).
+By "1% of the set of all possible ciphertexts," we mean that RSA-Crack() deterministically will decrypt 1% of the set of all possible ciphertexts on the first invocation, where for those ciphertexts, it will produce the corresponding cleartext in its entirety.
+And RSA-Crack() will deterministically never decrypt the other 99% of the set of all possible ciphertexts with any number of invocations.
 Describe an efficient algorithm that uses RSA-Crack() as a building block, and can decrypt any message.